 Alternatively, you can simply download and use this Fix It 50446 from Microsoft given on KB947215.
 You may lose your data if you have not backed it up.

 You may also want to check out ReProfiler.
 It is a freeware tool for manipulating user profiles on Windows 7, Vista, XP, 2000, Server 2003 & Server 2008.
 If you face an issue where you are unable to access a user’s data and settings, check it out!

-How to fix Error Message – Unable to log you on because your profile could not be loaded, please contact your administrator may also interest you.
+You may want to see this post, if you receive an error message, Unable to log you on because your profile could not be loaded, please contact your administrator.